prebid/prebid.github.io/README.md

 The site uses [Jekyll](http://jekyllrb.com/), which is written in the [Ruby](http://www.ruby-lang.org/en/) language.

-To follow the instructions in the next section, you will need to install the [Bundler](http://bundler.io/) Ruby gem, probably like so:
+To follow the instructions in the next section, you will need to install the [Bundler](http://bundler.io/) Ruby gem.

+Try the following command:

 ```
 $ gem install bundler
 ```

+If you are on a Mac and the above command fails with a permissions error (e.g., `"ERROR:  While executing gem ...
+You don't have write permissions for the /Library/Ruby/Gems/... directory."`), try the following steps:

+1. Build your own `ruby` binary using [Homebrew](https://brew.sh/) to avoid changing the system Ruby as much as possible: `brew install ruby`, which should include its own version of the `gem` command.
+2. If necessary because `gem install bunder` fails, install the `bundler` executable using `sudo gem install bundler`.

 <a name="running-jekyll-locally" />